 Question 1: Does the existing pathway knowledge cover all genes from my list?

 Existing knowledge about pathways and cellular processes is not universal, so the number of proteins contained in pathway databases differ and do not cover the whole genome, just overlaying DEGs on pathways.
-Therefore content from one database alone may not be sufficient to ensure complete disease mechanism understanding:
+Therefore, content from one database alone may not be sufficient to ensure complete disease mechanism understanding.
+A study conducted by the Center for Health Informatics and Bioinformatics, New York University School of Medicine, identified that the overlap between experimentally obtained target genes and targets reported in transcriptional regulatory pathway databases is surprisingly small and often is not statistically significant.
+The only database that yielded statistically significant overlap was MetaCore, a Cortellis solution.

 Question 2: How can I distinguish cause and effect?